-Ran each July over a distance of 1 mile, 4 furlongs and 6 yards at the Curragh Racecourse, the Irish Oaks is one of the five Irish Classic Races and it is also Ireland's equivalent to The Oaks, which is held earlier in the year on UK soil at Epsom Racecourse.
+Run each July over a distance of a mile-and-a-half at the Curragh Racecourse, the Irish Oaks is one of the five Irish Classic races and it is also Ireland's equivalent to The Oaks, which is held earlier in the year on UK soil at Epsom Racecourse.

 The Irish Oaks is traditionally held in July as part of The Curragh's Irish Oaks Weekend.

-This year will be the 139th staging of the Irish Oaks and the Group 1 contest is due to be held on the first day of the race weekend at 3.45 on Saturday 22nd July, 2023.
+The 140th staging of the Irish Oaks will happen in 2024 and the Group 1 contest is due to be held on the first day of the race weekend on Saturday 20th July, 2024.

-Since the race was first held in 1895, the Irish Oaks has always been staged at the Curragh Racecourse in County Kildare over a distance of 1 mile, 4 furlongs and 6 yards.
+Since the race was first held in 1895, the Irish Oaks has always been staged at the Curragh Racecourse in County Kildare over a distance of a mile-and-a-half.

-This year's race will also be shown live on Racing TV.
+The race will also be shown live on subscription channel Racing TV, while it is free-to-air on RTE, Ireland's national broadcaster.

-It will come as no surprise to race fans that Aidan O'Brien figures at the top of the standings when it comes to the most successful trainer in the history of the Irish Oaks, with the Ballydoyle handler having won the race a joint-record six times.
+It will come as no surprise to race fans that Aidan O'Brien figures at the top of the standings when it comes to the most successful trainer in the history of the Irish Oaks, with the Ballydoyle handler having won the race seven times.

-However, Snowfall's success in 2021 only saw O'Brien match the record for most wins for a trainer in the Irish Oaks, with Sir Michael Stoute having also reached that tally.
+Snowfall's success in 2021 saw O'Brien match the record for most wins for a trainer in the Irish Oaks, with Sir Michael Stoute having also reached that tally of six wins.

 Stoute landed his first Irish Oaks with Fair Salinia in 1978 before adding victories with Colorspin (1986), Unite (1987), Melodist (1988) and Pure Grain (1995).
 His most recent success came with Petrushka in 2000.